 Jim and the Red Tails by Jeremy P. Amick

 The story of the Tuskegee Airmen is told in this rhyming picture book.
 Theirs is a story of overcoming racism to become the first Black pilots in an all-Black air unit during World War II.
 This is an important story but I wish it was told in prose instead of rhymes. [picture book, ages 4 and up]

 Magnolia Flower by Zora Neal Hurston, adapted by Ibram X. Kendi, illustrated by Loveis Wise

 Ibram X. Kendi adapted a short story by Zora Neal Hurston by the same name as the title that weaves Black folklore with Indigenous and Black history.
-This story tells about the Maroons, Black people escaping enslavement, as well as Native Americans who were resisting forced relocation.
+This story is about the Maroons, Black people escaping enslavement, as well as Native Americans who were resisting forced relocation.
 It starts with the love story of Bentley to Swift Deer, a Cherokee woman fleeing her own trail of tears.
 Their daughter, Magnolia Flower, falls in love with John, a man of words whom her father does not approve of.
 Magnolia Flower and John run away together and, many decades later, return to the place where they left.
 The river, brook, and three leaning trees remember them.
 This is a way to introduce children to the words of Zora Neal Hurston. [picture book, ages 4 and up]

 What books would you add to this collection?
 Thanks for your suggestions!

 Tiny Stitches: The Life of Medical Pioneer Vivien Thomas by Gwendolyn Hooks, illustrated by Colin Bootman